devgiants/blog/source/_posts/2020-03-04-named-constructors.markdown

 ### Override constructors
 Unlike other languages (such as C++) , __PHP can only have one constructor per class__.
-If you stick to your class to get an instance, the only way to fulfill different instance creation scenarii is to
+If you stick to your class to get an instance, the only way to fulfill different instance creation scenarii is to:

 - Low the signature exigence (parameters type-hinting, nullable,...)
 - Creates several checks and tests to ensure params passed on creation are still consistent